 Information We Collect Through This and our Other Websites

-Cookies: Some parts of this or our other websites may use a "cookie," which is a small file that is placed on your computer or other internet-connected device.
-The cookie captures your internet protocol address, but no other personally identifiable information.
-The website may use a cookie in order to log which pages you visit on the website or to provide certain features during your visit to the website.
-You can set your browser to refuse to accept cookies; however, some features of the website may not function properly if you do this.
+Cookies, Tracking Pixels and Tags: Some parts of this or our other websites may use "cookies," “tracking pixels,” or “tags,” all of which are small files of code placed on your computer or other internet-connected device when you connect to our websites.
+The code captures the internet protocol address associated with your device, but no other personally identifiable information.
+Our website may use a cookie, tracking pixel or tag in order to log which pages you visit on the website or to provide certain features during your visit to the website.
+You can decline or set your browser to refuse to accept cookies, tracking pixels or tags; however, some features of the websie may not function properly if you do this.

 Calculators: If you enter information into a financing or affordability calculator offered on this website (such as income, the down payment you want to make, the length of a loan you want or the price of a home you have in mind), that information is not seen or received by Freddie Mac.
 Your computer performs the calculator's functions and the results are displayed in your browser.

 - We comply with applicable laws and regulations in our use and disclosure of personally identifiable information.